 KEY POINTS by Sector

-Can use rebated fuels in agricultural vehicles, special vehicles, machines and appliances
+Rebated fuels can only be used in agricultural vehicles, special vehicles, machines and appliances

-Can only use rebated fuels to propel or stop vehicles that run on a railway.
-They cannot use rebated fuels for any other purpose such as cooling or heating units
+Rebated fuels can only be used to propel or stop vehicles that run on a railway.
+They cannot use rebated fuels for any other purpose, such as cooling or heating units

-Can only use rebated fuels to power rides, and for the provision of electricity and heating for caravan accommodation
+Rebated fuels can only be used to power rides, and for the provision of electricity and heating for caravan accommodation

-Rebated fuels can be used in all types of boat.
-It can be used on engines, and any other machines and appliances that are permanently on the boat
+Rebated fuels can be used in all types of boats.
+It can be used on engines and any other machines and appliances that are permanently on the boat

-Rebated fuels can be used in vehicles, special vehicles, heating and lighting within the course/club
+Rebated fuels can be used in vehicles, special vehicles, heating and lighting within the golf course/club

-In some circumstances, businesses may have been granted a licence if they could prove to HMRC why you cannot use full duty paid diesel.
+In some circumstances, businesses may have been granted a licence if they could prove to HMRC why they cannot use fully duty-paid diesel.

 For instance, you may use rebated fuel for technical or safety purposes because using full duty diesel fuel isn’t compatible with your vehicles, vessels, machines or appliances.

-If they approve the licence, businesses will have been able to pay the difference in duty between the rebated and non-rebated fuels.
-The licence will will not be issued indefinitely and will be reviewed regularly.
+If they approve the licence, businesses will be able to pay the difference in duty between the rebated and non-rebated fuels.
+The licence will not be issued indefinitely and will be reviewed regularly.

-The penalties of unlawfully using rebated fuel after 1 April 2022
+The penalties for unlawfully using rebated fuel after April 2022

 HMRC will check receipts and invoice records and only target those who are wilfully and illegally using red diesel.
 If you’ve taken reasonable steps to switch to full duty fuels, it will work with you to ensure you’re on the right side of the law.
 It will check if testing and records of the stocks are consistent to determine if the rebated fuel was put in the tank before the rule changes.